JanetKalu/UDDL/README.md

 See the [Getting Started Guide](GETTING_STARTED.md) for info on setting up an Eclipse development environment.
 It will take you all the way to a working demo.

+Note that this repo depends on the [UDDL Query](https://github.com/Epistimis/com.epistimis.uddl.query.parent) repo.
+You'll need to include that in your workspace for the build to succeed.

 # Security and Bug Reports
 For most bugs, create a GitHub issue.
 If you believe you have found a security issue, see [Security[(SECURITY.md) for reporting instructions.